dawnbreaks/mysql2redis/README.md

    ```

 ## finally
-   you need a worker thread to rpop the redis list to get the newly modified data to update the redis cache.
+   you need a worker thread to rpop the redis list to get the newly modified data and update the redis cache.